dwillcocks/dwillcocks/README.md

 ### Hi there 👋

-- 🔭 If your looking for anything usefull then head on over to https://github.com/danopstech
+- :octocat: Looking for anything useful then head over to [DanOpsTech](https://github.com/danopstech)
 - 🌱 I’m currently learning Golang and writing Prometheus exporters to monitor everything in my house.
-- 📡 🛰️ A little obsessed with Starlink (I'm sure it will wear off)
+- 📡 A little obsessed with [Starlink](https://www.starlink.com/) (I'm sure it will wear off)

 ### Whats Next ⏱️

-- 🐙 Octopus Energy smart meter install soon, so time to write another Prometheus exporter to monitor my energy usage
+- 🐙 I have [Octopus](https://octopus.energy/) Energy smart meter install soon, so time to write another Prometheus exporter to monitor my energy usage